draeger-lab/SBSCL/UserGuidelines.md

 Simulator sim = new GillespieEnhanced(net);
 ```

-All the supported algorithms for stochastic simulation are present under the [/java/fern/simulation/algorithm](https://github.com/draeger-lab/SBSCL/tree/master/src/main/java/fern/simulation/algorithm) directory.
+All supported algorithms for stochastic simulation are available in the [/java/fern/simulation/algorithm](https://github.com/draeger-lab/SBSCL/tree/master/src/main/java/fern/simulation/algorithm) directory.

-**Note:** If your SBML models contain any events, then the network has to call `registerEvents()` method passing the simulator as to keep track of event properties like trigger, delays, and others by the [SBMLEventHandlerObserver](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/fern/network/sbml/SBMLEventHandlerObserver.java).
+**Note:** If your SBML model contains any events, then the network has to call `registerEvents()` passing the simulator as to keep track of event properties like trigger, delays, and others by the [SBMLEventHandlerObserver](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/fern/network/sbml/SBMLEventHandlerObserver.java).
 ```java
 ((SBMLNetwork) net).registerEvents(sim);
 ```